ABorgna/site/slides/20230113-defense/slides.md

 # Circuit extraction

 .padded[
-- Based on Duncan et al.'s procedure
+- Based on Duncan et al.'s procedure, using the gFlow invariant

 - Introduces fan-in and fan-out extractions
 ]